Hadi Norouzi: Death and tributes

 In the morning of 1 October 2015, Persepolis team manager Mahmoud Khordbin announced that the club captain Hadi Norouzi died in his sleep from a heart attack due to hypertrophic cardiomyopathy.
 Resuscitation attempts on the way to the hospital failed.
 Norouzi was 30.
 Persepolis manager Branko Ivanković described the news as a big shock for him and his team.
 Persepolis players and legends like Ali Parvin, Ahmad Reza Abedzadeh, Karim Bagheri and former managers Afshin Ghotbi and Ali Daei paid tributes to Norouzi and his family in their messages.
 Iran Pro League clubs also paid tributes to Persepolis club and fans in Twitter.
 Iran national football team players observed a minute's silence for Norouzi at their training camp in United Arab Emirates.
 Many fans also immediately flocked to Persepolis' training ground, Derafshifar Stadium where he had participated in a training session in last day without any problem, to lay flowers and light candles.

 A memorial was held at Azadi Stadium on 2 October which was attended by 20,000 mourners which rivals Esteghlal fans also attended the ceremony.
 His body remained at the stadium for one day and then was transferred to Babol.
 His funeral was held on the following day and he was buried at his hometown, Kapur Chal village at Babol.

-On 4 October 2015, former teammate Karim Ansarifard dedicated his goal in his team's 5–1 Greek Super League win to him, by raising a shirt with his name and number (#24, REST IN PEACE CAPTAIN).
+On 4 October 2015, former teammate Karim Ansarifard dedicated his goal in his team's 5–1 win in the Super League Greece to him, by raising a shirt with his name and number (#24, REST IN PEACE CAPTAIN).
 Iran national under-23 football team players also dedicated their win to Hadi Norouzi during their match against Bahrain at 2015 WAFF U-23 Championship.

 In Persepolis' first match after the death of Norouzi, fans cheered-up him in 24th minute.
 They also made a mosaique at the stadium which shows Norouzi's name and number, "Hadi 24".
 Persepolis and his native city's club Khoneh Be Khoneh retired their number 24 shirt in his honour.
 A city square was also renamed to Hadi Norouzi square in his home town Babol.